steve84966/RealRacingPin/README.md

 ![image](example_images/1401.jpg)

-- Timestamp offset. (the real time is 2026-04-17T19:24:35.013).
+- Timestamp offset.
 You can read the timestamp response to game from "ISO-8601-Time".
 This is for some special things.
 Such as:
   - In RR3 14.0.1, set it to a proper time can play all events in the roundhub. (**DO NOT** earlier than 210731, otherwise an extra force download is needed.
 I set to 210801 with -1734)
   - Buy NASCARs and Supercars in old versions(back to 2019 is enough.
 I set it to 2016 with -3619.
 As for the download, I can skip it by replace files.
 [See here(Baidu Tieba, ZH_CN)](https://tieba.baidu.com/p/10578188276)).
   - Using it with older versions of the game to play special events.
   - If you miss the previous day's sign-in, you can make up for it.

 ![image](example_images/timeoffset.jpg)